-“I understand everything the school is doing completely, but that doesn’t take away from the frustration my friends and I felt this year,” said Stella Campbell, a freshman marketing major from Los Angeles.
+“I understand everything the school is doing completely, but that doesn’t take away from the frustration my friends and I felt this year,” said Stella Campbell, a sophomore marketing major from Los Angeles.

 All residential students had a midnight curfew, which was initially set at 10 p.m. during the fall semester.
 The midnight to 6 a.m. curfew conformed with Miami-Dade County’s.

 There are 4,199 residents living on campus, including 90 percent of first-year students, some of whom said they found the curfew especially disheartening because it ruined the first-year-of-college experience.